 The BIA is as stong as its members, and as effective as the level of participation of the membership.
 Board members provide time and effort with countless volunteer hours for the benefits of the members; we hope and encourage all members to participate in DMRBIA events, projects and ongoing programs designed to improve your businesses and properties.
-Board members and BIA members have donated furniture, manpower, office space, webdesign and publishing services for the mutual goals of all members of the BIA.

 A Business Improvement Association (BIA) is a non-profit organization that represents all businesses and property owners within a specific area.
 Government legislation permits and guides the steps necessary for a neighborhood to become a BIA.
 Locally, its creation, operation, business plan and budget must be approved at the municipal level.

 BIAs engage, on behalf of all businesses and property owners within the specific area, in matters such as promotion, festivals, crime prevention, security, cleanliness, transportation, parking and advocacy.
 BIAs succeeded where voluntary business organizations often fail because the financial contribution of all properties and businesses is obligatory.